rahulrajdixit/Ransomware-Script-For-Demo/README.md

 -----------------------------------------------------

 ## **How to use it?**
 1. Download the zip file, and extract it.
-The scripts should be in `Ransomware-Script-main` folder.
+The scripts should be in the `Ransomware-Script-main` folder.
 2. (optional) Add aditional files which you would like to encrypt into the `Ransomware-Script-main` folder.
 3. Try to open `Test_PDF_File.py` and `test_file.txt` to see if data is present.
 4. Encrypt all the files within the folder (except `encrypt.py`, `decrypt.py` and `key_file.key` (which will be generated during the encryption process)).
 Use the following command in the present-working-directory:-